 Hi there.
 My name is Melinda, and I’m the person behind this blog.
 I grew up on Bainbridge Island, a five-by-10-mile island in Puget Sound, in a house about a mile from where I live now.
-Despite the one-mile distance from my 1970s hippy-dippy macrobiotic childhood homeschooled on an alfalfa sprout farm in an HOA, I still maintain that my life now is really different than what it was as a child.
+Despite the one-mile distance from my 1970s hippy-dippy macrobiotic childhood homeschooled on an alfalfa sprout farm in an HOA, I still maintain that my life now is really different than it was as a child.

 But there are a lot of things I had as a kid that I want for my kids now.
 Like time.
 Lots of time to think, roam, daydream, and just grow up.